 There was a relaxed looking group of men near the door who were talking loudly and sharing the occasional witticism with a couple of the porters.
 Each clutched a well thumbed catalogue with figures scribbled in the margins beside specific lots; the evidence of the completion of the first part of their day’s illegal activities.
 This was the local ring – ‘The Boys’.

 Some were runners in the trade and some were themselves, dealers.
-All of them were intrinsically after the same desirable lots, but rather than standing toe-to-toe, slugging it out with each other while prices escalate at every flick of the auctioneer’s wrist, rings connive not to bid against one another.
+All of them were intrinsically after the same desirable lots, but rather than standing toe-to-toe, slugging it out with each other with prices escalating at every flick of the auctioneer’s wrist, ring members connive not to bid against one another.
 In stead, a few of them would take turns bidding for their chosen lots which, barring keen outside bidders, they would ultimately secure for unrealistically low prices – the second part of their day’s operation.

 The final act – the knockout – takes place after the auction, either in the car park (usually in a Volvo estate; its windows all steamed up), or a quiet corner of a pub, where the items, bought cheaply at the saleroom, are re-auctioned amongst the ring members.
 The opening bids are the saleroom prices and when all the bidding has wound up, the profits (the difference between the saleroom prices and the ring members’ final bids) are shared equally between the ring members.

-A few days later I had occasion to attend a second auction in the same county.
+A few weeks later I had occasion to attend a second auction in the same county.
 I was on another mission; a superb pair of George III mahogany sofa tables.
-I would be flying a kite with these tables… if I won them.
-However, I knew they would sell very well if I bought them well.

 A few miles before the saleroom, I came upon the local pub and there in the corner of the car park were five familiar-looking cars and vans.
 The Boys were presumably within, enjoying a pre-auction cup of coffee and plotting their day’s strategy.